EnglishBattleship/OctoCat/README.md

 * [Kickstarter](https://i.pinimg.com/736x/88/5d/3a/885d3adb63f2260bf1a6295cfb4e9203--white-seal-sea-lions.jpg)

 Battleship: The Gathering
 Comme see us during the fan meeting at Place de Strasbourg on Sunday 14th January, starting at 11:30 a.m.
-(UTC+ 1) for a community potato salad !
+[UTC +1] for a community potato salad !

 #
 Copyright © 2018 by OctoCat